thomasvalera/Brackets-Workspaces/README.md

 * It doesn't work ?@!@#!
   - It hasn't been fully tested yet, so you might have found a bug!
 If you think you have, contact me at thomasvalera@gmail.com or open a new Issue an I will try to fix the problem as soon as possible!

+* Does he know how awesome this extension is?
+  - You tell me!
+If you like this extension I would be happy to hear your thoughts about it, send me an email at thomasvalera@gmail.com!

 Contact
 ===================
-If you want to contribute or contact me, please send me an email at thomasvalera@gmail.com.
+If you want to contribute, ask some questions or even discuss possible features to add, please send me an email at thomasvalera@gmail.com.